xdarklight/ch348_shells/README.md

 - `250312_0075`
 - QR code that reads: `XB_250312_0075`

+It uses 4-pin JST XH connectors with 2.54mm pitch.

 `v0.2` has gone productive for me, with the following caveats:
 - text is hard to read
 - dots (for the direction markers) had to be added manually in post